-Figure 5.
-Only parameters to which both the observations and the QoI are sensitive will reduce uncertainty in the QoI

-The contribution to the range of QoI from parameters to which the observations are not sensitive will be unconstrained through history matching.
-Parameters to which only observations are sensitive need to be included in history matching to avoid bias in parameters to which both the QoI and observations are sensitive.
-Parameters to which neither the observations nor QoI are sensitive can be omitted from history matching or uncertainty analysis.
+Figure 5 Only parameters to which both the observations and Qol are sensitive will reduce uncertainty in the Qol.
+The contribution to the range of Qol from parameters to which the observations are not sensitive will be unconstrained through history matching.
+Parameters to which only observations are sensitive need to be included in history matching to avoid bias in parameters to which both the Qol and observations are sensitive.
+Parameters to which neither the observations or Qol are sensitive should be omitted from history matching or uncertainty analysis.

-For some groundwater models, there will be no overlap between the two parameter sets.
+For some groundwater models, there will be no overlap between both parameter sets.
 In that case, honouring observations will not reduce uncertainty in the QoI and will not increase confidence in the model.
-Parameters to which neither the observations nor the QoI are sensitive can be excluded from the uncertainty analysis.
-Retaining these as part of the parameter sets in the uncertainty analysis may be warranted if there is a need to explicitly demonstrate that these parameters will not affect the QoI.
+Parameters to which neither the observations nor the QoI are sensitive should not be included in the uncertainty analysis, except if there is a need to explicitly demonstrate that these parameters will not affect the QoI.

-It is not always possible to identify which parameters will be relevant for matching observations and which parameters are relevant to the QoI before the modelling.
-It is often only possible to do this through examining the model results through a sensitivity analysis.
-The previous paragraphs highlights the need to present the results of a sensitivity analysis so as to show to which parameters the QoI is sensitive and to which parameters the observations are sensitive.
-It is not sufficient to only show the sensitivity of parameters to observations.
-Box 5 expands on different sensitivity analysis methods.
+The section above highlights the need to present the results of a sensitivity analysis to show to which parameters the QoI is sensitive and to which parameters the observations are sensitive.
+It is not sufficient to only show the sensitivity analysis to observations.
+Break-out box 5 'Sensitivity analysis' expands on different sensitivity analysis methods.